 Depending on the model, there are different methods to take screenshots on Kindle Fire tablets.
 For any Kindle Fire tablet, you can take a screenshot from your development computer using Eclipse.
 On Kindle Fire tablets that have physical volume control buttons, you can also use the hardware buttons on the tablet to take a screenshot.

-filename.png and the directory on your development computer where you want to put the screen shot for
+/tmpto the directory on your computer where you want to transfer the screenshot:

 To take screenshots on Fire Phone and Fire tablets (3rd and 4th Gen), you can use the physical buttons on the device.